 Where We Work:

-CHI, Inc. plans to implement its work in Africa.
-The first country we would like to work with is Guinea.
 The Republic of Guinea is located in West Africa.
 The capital is Conakry.
 Guinea has a population of 12.4 million and an area of 245,860 square kilometers (94,927 miles square).
 The country is divided into four climate zones: Basse Guinee, Moyenne Guinee, Haute Guinee, and Guinee Forestiere.
-It has 8 administrative regions with a subdivision of 33 prefectures, and shares its borders with neighboring countries including Guinea Bissau, Senegal, Mali, Ivory Coast, Liberia, and Sierra Leone.
+It has 8 administrative regions with a subdivision of 33 prefectures and shares its borders with neighboring countries including Guinea Bissau, Senegal, Mali, Ivory Coast, Liberia, and Sierra Leone.

-The administrative region of Kankan, where we implement our work, is one of the 8 administrative regions of Guinea.
+The administrative region of Kankan, where we implement our work, is one of the eight administrative regions of Guinea.
 Kankan is the largest city in Guinea in land area.
-In 2014, the population of Kankan was 193,830 making it the third largest populated city.
+In 2014, the population of Kankan was 193,830, making it the third-largest populated city.

 The Healthcare System in Guinea

-The health care system in Guinea is pyramidal and does not meet the needs of its population.
-It is composed of two national hospitals both in the capital: Ignace Deen Hospital and Donka Hospital (the largest public hospital); three community medical centers; seven regional hospitals; 33 prefectural hospitals; 358 health centers; and 298 village health posts.
+The healthcare system in Guinea is pyramidal and does not necessarily meets the needs of its population.
+It is composed of two national hospitals, both in the capital: Ignace Deen Hospital and Donka Hospital (the most prominent public hospital).
+In addition to these hospitals, there are:

-Many factors are associated to the increase of death related to CVD in Guinea.
+Many factors are associated with the increase of death related to CVD in Guinea.
 They include:

 - Lack of access to primary healthcare (essential to detecting CVD in its preliminary stage).

-- Society/culture does not address CVD and actions for change is not realized.
+- Society/culture does not address CVD, and actions for change are not realized.

-- Delay in care: absence EMS to transport victims to the hospital.
+- Delay in care: absence of EMS to transport victims to the hospital.